adejumoisris/Brilloconnetz/README.md

 All validation checks for the four fields (username, email, password, and date of birth) are performed concurrently without using Threads or ExecutorServices.

+To achieve the concurrent valdation checks, ComaparableFuture was use

 ### C: Generating a Signed JWT

 Building on the previous solution, a method is implemented to generate a signed JSON Web Token (JWT).
 This token can be returned upon successful validation.